 We’ve all been there, whether it’s in a customer support setting or an argument with a friend or family member: it doesn’t feel good to talk to someone when you don’t think the person “gets” why you’re mad, upset or disappointed.

-That’s why it’s critical to not just have empathy, but to convey it to your customer.
+That’s why it’s critical to not just have and develop empathy but to convey it to your customer.

-Researchers Andrew Newberg and Mark Robert Waldman, in their book Words Can Change Your Brain, found that using — and hearing — positive words can actually change the way we see reality.
+Researchers Andrew Newberg and Mark Robert Waldman—in their book, Words Can Change Your Brain—found that using and hearing positive words physiologically alter how we see reality.

 In a world where 95% of customers have taken action (e.g. abandoned a business or complained about it to others) because of a negative customer experience, a simple tactic like adding more positive power words to your support interactions can make a big difference.

-In testing at Groove, we’ve found that customers who proactively reach out to us report satisfaction scores, on average, about 10% lower than customers who don’t inquire.
+In testing, we’ve found that customers who proactively reach out to us report satisfaction scores about 10% lower than customers who don’t inquire.

-According to a survey by Lee Resources International, for every customer who complains, there are 26 customers who don’t say anything.
+According to a survey by Lee Resources International, for every angry customer who complains, there are 26 customers who don’t.